NVComputing/nvcomputingsite/resources/acsl/booleanalgebra.md

 | `$0$` | `$1$` | `$0$` | `$0$` |
 | `$1$` | `$1$` | `$1$` | `$1$`|

+This way, I can just look at the `X` and `X AND Y` columns to get the values for the last column!

 # Basic Operators

 | Operator | How It's Denoted | Description |